rafalkola/language-ai-bot/DEVELOPMENT.md

 - Enhanced analytics and learning metrics
 - Spaced repetition system for vocabulary
 - Community features for language exchange
+- Custom UI components for a better user experience

 ## API Documentation